 Two employees, one meeting, two very different ways of channeling energy.
 When I conduct trainings, I spend time helping people define their energy preferences.
-Although introversion and extraversion are often perceived as social qualities, they are more accurately defined as how people use their energy.
+Although introversion and extroversion are often perceived as social qualities, they are more accurately defined as how people use their energy.
 Do they plug into themselves to recharge or do they glean momentum from being plugged in to other people?

 Let’s hear directly from them:

 An Introvert Shares:

 I love my job here.
 This product is something I would use as a consumer even if I wasn’t an employee.
 Becoming a team leader was an adjustment, because I had not supervised people previously.
 I am excited about trying out all the great ideas that have been accumulating in my brain!

 I am perceived as “shy” or “standoffish” sometimes but the truth is more nuanced.
 I do like to take time to observe people and situations before speaking up.
 If I am thrown into a situation without a certain amount of preparation, I struggle to “catch up” and hit the ground running.
 My “inner world” is a delightful place but it is in no way less important than the my team, my social connections, my family, and my workplace.

 To be at my best in a meeting situation:

 Circulate an agenda in advance (this helps me feel prepared)